 5 Scary External Factors for Supply Chains

-Meeting demand for fun-sized candies and trending costumes is only one grisly scenario supply chain professionals face.
+Demand planning for fun-sized candies and trending costumes is only one grisly scenario supply chain professionals face.

 One thing Halloween can teach us is that having the right inventory available at the start of the season is much better than empty shelves.
 Yet, no one wants too much leftover inventory on November 1st.

 Supply chains serve just about every person in the world.
 It’s a careful balancing act to ensure the right products are available at the right time, price, and location.
-And while supply chain decisions can affect a massive population, few people understand just what goes into making them — and the role market, industry and external factors play in guiding businesses to the right answers about their product mix.
+And while supply chain decisions can affect a massive population, few people understand just what goes into making them — and the role market, industry and external factors play in guiding businesses to accurate scenario planning the right answers about their product mix.

 Many of those factors, such as customer preferences, competition, weather and natural disasters, outbreaks, geopolitical events, and regulations, are outside of the enterprise’s control.
 They can lead to some scary “what-if” scenarios.